Androp0v/Androp0v/README.md

 ### Hello there 👋
 Physics BSc.
-Currently studing a MSc in High Performance Computing.
-Experienced in the field of numerical simulations and statistical modeling in scientific applications.
+Dropped out of a MSc in High Performance Computing (who the fuck teaches OpenCL in 2024?).
+I like numerical simulations and statistical modeling in scientific applications.
 Working as an iOS Developer.